Table of Contents

 1. Deadlines

-- Applications may be submitted up to three business days prior to the beginning of classes.
-These applicants will be admitted on a “conditional” basis and may begin taking classes.
+• Applications may be submitted up to three business days prior to the beginning of classes.
+These applicants may be admitted on a “conditional” basis and may begin taking classes.
 However, financial aid benefits cannot be finalized until all required admissions materials are submitted and reviewed.

 International students: